groovemonkey/topologicalsort/README.md

 ## Features

+- uses generics for Node Data (attach any type of data you like!)
 - checks to make sure all vertex references are valid when adding edges
-- pass in whatever string you want to use for unique vertex Keys
+- uses strings for vertex keys
-- supports multiple dependencies (I guess all implementations do this, so I don't know what I'm celebrating)
+- supports multiple dependencies (I guess all implementations do this, so I don't know what I'm celebrating, but this was the original itch I wanted to scratch)

 ## Basic Usage